-CORRECTIONS DIVISION: The work schedule for employees assigned to 24 hour fixed post floor operation positions in the Corrections Division shall consist of seven (7), twelve (12) hour work shifts during the designated 14day bi-weekly work period.
-Effective December 31, 1998, or as soon as possible thereafter, the Sheriff's Department shall commence transitioning employees assigned to 24 hour post positions from the 4-10 schedule to this 7-12 schedule in a manner, and at times and locations, as determined by the Department.
-(NOTE: Fixed post floor operation positions are those assignments which require staffing 24 hours a day/7days a week).
+CORRECTIONS DIVISION: The work schedule for employees assigned to 24 hour fixed post floor operation positions in the Corrections Division shall consist of seven (7), twelve (12) hour work shifts during the designated 14 day bi-weekly work period.
+Fixed post floor operation positions are those assignments which require staffing 24 hours a day/7days a week.

-In addition to the twelve hour shifts described above, RSA agrees that the Sheriff's Department may implement a work schedule for employees assigned to 24 hour fixed post floor operation positions in the Corrections Division consisting of six (6), twelve (12) and one (1), eight (8) hour work shifts during the designated 14 day bi-weekly work period when the Department determines that sufficient funding exists to staff a facility(ies) in that manner.
+In addition to the twelve hour shifts described above, RSA agrees that the Sheriff's Department may implement a work schedule for employees assigned to 24 hour fixed post floor operation positions in the Corrections Division consisting of six (6), twelve (12) and one (1), eight (8)

+hour work shifts during the designated 14 day bi-weekly work period when the Department determines that sufficient funding exists to staff a facility(ies) in that manner.